Fenian Brotherhood: Founding

 institutions of the Republic, governing itself on the elective principle".
 Motions were passed to elect a Head Centre, with a Central Council of five elected members in 1863.
-This was extended to a Council of ten members at the second congress, held at National Hall in Philadelphia, Missouri in January 1865, also with a President to be elected by the Council.
+This was extended to a Council of ten members at the second congress, held at Metropolitan Hall in Cincinnati, Ohio in January 1865, also with a President to be elected by the Council.
 This established a more distinctive republican style of governance with a Central Council or Senate and a Chief of the Senate, as well as a Presidential role with limited powers; O'Mahony was made President.
 Subsequently, this created a divided camp, as the Senate had powers to out-vote O'Mahony on future decisions.